 Your AC system uses a chemical refrigerant to move humidity within your residence outside.
 This makes your house chilly and comfy.
-The model of refrigerant used in your home’s air conditioner has switched several times as time has passed, following innovative advancements and environmental considerations.
+The model of refrigerant used in your Shreveport home’s air conditioner has switched several times as time has passed, following innovative advancements and environmental considerations.

-All modern home AC units have R410a, also called as Puron.
+All modern home AC units in Shreveport have R410a, also called as Puron.
 But this refrigerant will subsequently be phased out.
-This is due to a continued attention on limiting substances known to affect the environment.
+This is due to a continued attention on limiting substances known to negatively affect the environment.

 To learn the “why” that drives AC restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioning, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.

 The issue in question is the refrigerant these systems use to make the comfort we enjoy.

 Installed after 2010

 If your equipment was put in after January 1, 2010, it probably runs on R410a.
 And there’s a lot of time for you to get ready for the phaseout.
 So, it’s not something you should be concerned about now.

 Recommendations and schedules have been set for commercial HVAC equipment.
 But the starting point of the phaseout for residential air conditioning systems hasn’t yet been set.
 However, the phaseout could start around 2024 and take 10 years to complete.

 At that date, you could need to replace your system anyhow, because the ordinary life expectancy for an AC system is often 15 years.